Pai (Ch'ung-hsi) papers, 1926-2014

 -

-The Pai Ch'ung-hsi 白崇禧 papers include official files from different stage of his military and political careers; correspondence between Pai and important Nationalist Chinese government officials; family letters and correspondence; personal diaries; notes and writings; decorations and certificates; and documentaries recording his family activities, an inspection tour he took to Taiwan in the spring of 1947, and his funeral.
-The papers also include over a thousand photographs, which document the Muslim general's military and political careers at different stages of his life, and DVDs relating to TV documentaries about General Pai and his son, Professor Kenneth Pai.
+The Pai Ch'ung-hsi 白崇禧 papers include official files from different stages of his military and political careers; correspondence between Pai and Nationalist Chinese government leaders; family letters and correspondence; personal diaries; materials on the Chinese Muslim Association; notes and writings; decorations and certificates; and documentaries recording his family activities, an inspection tour he took to Taiwan in the spring of 1947, and his funeral.
+The papers also include over a thousand photographs and DVDs relating to TV documentaries about General Pai and his son, Professor Kenneth Pai.

 - Biographical / historical: